Bezalel Smotrich: Political career

+Sanctions

 On 10 June 2025 the governments of the United Kingdom, Canada, Australia, New Zealand and Norway announced that they would impose travel bans on Smotrich and freeze his assets alongside National Security Minister Itamar Ben-Gvir, accusing them of inciting settler violence against Palestinians in the West Bank.
 The decision was criticized by the two ministers and the United States.
 Smotrich responded to the sanctions by ordering accountant general Yahli Rotenberg to cancel a policy that enabled correspondence between Israeli and Palestinian Authority banks.
 The move was reported to be an effort to collapse the PA's economy.
 In July 2025, he was also sanctioned by the governments of Slovenia and the Netherlands.
 In September 2025, the government of Spain sanctioned him.
+In June 2026, the governments of Ireland and France sanctioned him.